qfpl/state-machine-testing-course/level05/README.md

 we're building.
 These 'transition' `Command`s serve to restrict the generated tests to valid subsets of `Command`s.

-Transition `Commands** collect complicated logic for transitions into a single location and set values on the model that other `Command`s are able to check more easily.
+Transition `Commands` collect the logic for transitions into a single location and set values on the model that other `Command`s are able to check more easily.

-The goal for this level is to write a `Command** that dispenses a drink and checks that this drink matches our expectations, based on our current model of what the drink should be.
+The goal for this level is to write a `Command` that dispenses a drink and checks that this drink matches our expectations, based on our current model of what the drink should be.